jbcodeforce/flink-studies/docs/coding/flink-sql.md

 As elements are kept in storage to compute materialized projection then we need to assess the number of elements to keep Million to billion of small items is possible.
 But query running for ever may eventually overflow the data store.
 In this last case the Flink task will eventually fail.

-As an example the query:
+Below is an example of Join query:

 ```sql
 SELECT transactions.amount, products.price